Akilucky-rogue/Eco-Sync/TECHNICAL_DOCUMENTATION.md

 ✅ **Security** - Authentication, RLS, and edge function security
 ✅ **Map System** - Interactive map implementation
 ✅ **User Journeys** - Complete user experience flows

-For any questions or clarifications about specific components or flows, refer to the relevant section above or check the source code files referenced throughout this documentation.